 Following the recommended immunization schedule helps prevent tetanus.
 Before age 6, children receive a series of tetanus shots (DTaP).
 Then, teens and adults get regular tetanus booster shots.

 Current as of: October 31, 2022

-Adam Husney, MD - Family Medicine & John Pope, MD, MPH - Pediatrics & Kathleen Romito, MD - Family Medicine & Christine Hahn, MD - Infectious Disease, Epidemiology
+Adam Husney MD - Family Medicine & John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Christine Hahn MD - Epidemiology